OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

 # Getting Started with Teams App for Office add-in Sample

+**By participating in the developer preivew, you are confirming your agreement to the [Microsoft Developer Agreement](https://learn.microsoft.com/en-us/legal/mdsa), please read it carefully.**

 ## This sample illustrates

 - How an Office add-in can support Word, Excel, PowerPoint and Outlook Apps by using the unified JSON manifest.